CppMicroServices/CppMicroServices/doc/src/tutorial/Example1.rst

    status               Print status information shutdown             Shut down the framework

-Typing ``status`` at the command prompt lists all installed bundles and their current state.
+Typing :kbd:`status` at the command prompt lists all installed bundles and their current state.
 Note that the driver program pre-installs the example bundles, so they will be listed initially with the ``INSTALLED`` state.
 To start the eventlistener bundle, type ``start eventlistener``